io7lab/io7-platform-cloud/doc/user-guide.md

 Your platform state lives in `~/data` and the compose file is `~/docker-compose.yml`.
 Those two are the only things worth backing up; the containers are disposable.

+### What you just did

+You did not configure a broker, wire up a database, or write a line of code.
+Two scripts brought up seven containers and one login screen.

+Worth remembering: **the containers are disposable, `~/data` is not.** Everything the platform knows — your devices, your flows, your history — lives in that one directory.
+Back it up and you have backed up the platform.

 ---

 ## 2 · Verify with a dummy device